pnapi/web-pnapi-archivo/source/index.rst

 ..
-Profesores Informatica documentation master file, created by sphinx-quickstart on Thu Apr 17 14:59:11 2014.
+Profesores Informática documentation master file, created by sphinx-quickstart on Thu Apr 17 14:59:11 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Plataforma Nacional de Asociaciones de Profesores de Informatica
+Plataforma Nacional de Asociaciones de Profesores de Informática
 ================================================================

 Las asociaciones del profesorado de informática, algunas de las cuales disponen de sitio web propio, son: